UCL-PSEM/ALSPAC_SNP_Extraction/README.md

 sh ./ALSPAC_SNP_Extraction.sh -b
 ````

-If you have previously updated the params file with all of the necessary information, this will create a single .bgen file containing your desired SNPS.
+If you have previously updated the params file with all of the necessary information, running the above command will rapidly create a single .bgen file containing only your desired SNPS.
 If you want a .gen file, use -g instead of -b.
 If you haven't set the params file, you can manually set the required parameters using a command such as

 ```
 sh ./ALSPAC_SNP_Extraction.sh -b -s path/to/SNP_list.txt -o path/to/output_directory -n filename_for_output_file